-It’s been quite some times since we last time updated our comprehensive price comparison guide for plug-in electric cars in the U.S. – so let’s examine what’s been going on in this hot plugged-in segment.
+It’s been quite some time since last time we updated our comprehensive price comparison guide for plug-in electric cars in the U.S. – so let’s examine what has been going on in this hot plugged-in segment.

 For starters, there are a lot more mainstream plug-ins.
 We listed more than 50, counting battery or powertrain versions separately.

 Some cars are new, others are updated, and several have disappeared.
 Some will be gone soon, but we left them in for now for the sake of comparison.
 Others will arrive soon (Model 3 Standard…we hope).

 Gone are Mercedes B-Class Electric Drive, old BMW i3 with 22 kWh battery, old Nissan LEAF, and old BMW i8.

 Below you will find graphic tallies and infographics for all plug-ins.
 We’ve also taken the time to split out plug-in hybrids and all-electric vehicles.
 We hope this is helpful.

 Let’s begin with a comparison of all plug-in models – ordered by net price (the base MSRP with included destination charge, less the federal tax credit).

 Effective prices vary from $17,150 for the electric smart, through $178,780 for the top Porsche PHEV version.
 The Honda Clarity Electric is available only for lease.

 Sorted By Electric Range

 Now, the same pricing tally, but ordered by all-electric range (EPA).